Anomen/react-redux-starter-kit/README.md

 │   ├── styles               # Application-wide styles (generally settings)
 │   ├── views                # Components that live at a route │   └── main.js              # Application bootstrap and rendering
-└── tests                    # Unit tests
+│   └── config.js            # Application config built with Webpack, defined in the config/ folder └── tests                    # Unit tests
 ```